1bardesign/corpus/readme.md

 # Getting Started

 The files under js/ and lua/ should be all you need to get started under each respective language.
-The packaging could use some work - I'll look at making it npm-sensible
+The packaging could use some work - I'll look at making it npm-sensible if there's any interest!

 For JS in HTML:
 ```